-It is assumed that the data received by AEMO from Distributors in relation to metering data is complete, accurate and valid.
-Our scope was limited to the procedures AEMO perform over validating the reasonableness of this data.
+It is assumed that data received by AEMO from Distributors in relation to metering data is complete, accurate and valid.
+Our scope was limited to the procedures AEMO performs over validating reasonableness of this data.

 Our scope did not include certification of the gas market systems.
-We accept no responsibility for the adequacy or accuracy of work performed by AEMO in relation to system certification.
+We accept no responsibility for the adequacy or accuracy of work performed by AEMO or the Independent Certifier in relation to system certification.
 We accept no liability to AEMO or to any other person for any part of our review report that relies on, or assumes the adequacy of, system certification.

-Use of Report
+Use of report

-This report has been prepared for distribution to the Board of Directors of AEMO.
-We disclaim any assumption of responsibility for any reliance on this report to any other persons or users other than the Board of Directors of AEMO, or for any purpose other than that for which it was prepared.
+This report was prepared for distribution to the Board of Directors of AEMO.
+We disclaim any assumption of responsibility for any reliance on this report to any persons or users other than the Board of Directors of AEMO, or for any purpose other than that for which it was prepared.

-Inherent Limitations
+Inherent limitations